Items tagged “musculoskeletal”

 Morel-Lavallée lesions are closed degloving injuries associated with severe trauma which then present as hemolymphatic masses.
 MRI and ultrasound are useful modalities for evaluation.
 Terminology The lesions classically occur over the greater trochanter of the femur 1.
 Morel-Lavallée lesions, ...

 Lipomas are benign tumors composed of mature adipocytes.
 They are the most common soft tissue tumor, seen in ~2% of the population.
 Epidemiology Patients typically present in adulthood (5th-7th decades).
-Clinical presentation Typically lipomas are subcutaneous in location and present in adu...
+Associations In some cases, multiple lipomas are associated with syndromes and other di...

 Köhler disease is an eponymous term referring to childhood-onset osteonecrosis of the navicular bone in the foot.
 Mueller Weiss syndrome is the adult counterpart of navicular bone osteonecrosis 4,5.
 Epidemiology It typically presents in the pediatric population (4-6 years of age) and there is ...